-The cheapest way to buy Chainlink (LINK) in the UK is with Binance.
+One of the cheapest ways to buy Chainlink (LINK) in the UK is with Coinbase Pro.
 With this route, you can deposit GBP with a UK bank transfer and buy Chainlink (LINK) at the real exchange rate without paying more than 0.6% trading fees when toggling the ‘Advanced Trade’ interface.

 Scroll down to find out more about the best ways to buy Chainlink (LINK) in the UK.